 Step 1: Install docker

-First up we will need docker.
+First up we will need docker and docker-compose.
 I followed this tutorial by DigitalOcean: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-debian-10

 Here is the short form: